Héctor P. García: AGIF in American politics

-In 1953, AGIF published its own study, "What Price Wetbacks", on the issues related to farm labor in South Texas.
-They invited Senator Lyndon Johnson to speak at their statewide convention.
-In 1954, attorneys funded by AGIF and LULAC argued and won Hernandez v.
-Texas in the Supreme Court.
-The decision, one of the Warren court's first, threw out the plaintiff's murder conviction on the grounds that he had not had a jury of his peers.
-Court records showed that no one with a Spanish surname had served on a jury in the county for 25 years.
+In 1953, AGIF published its own study, What Price Wetbacks, addressing issues related to farm labor in South Texas.
+The organization invited U.S. Senator Lyndon B. Johnson to speak at its statewide convention.
+In 1954, attorneys supported by AGIF and the League of United Latin American Citizens (LULAC) argued and won Hernandez v.
+Texas in the U.S. Supreme Court.
+The decision overturned the plaintiff’s murder conviction on the grounds that he had not been tried by a jury of his peers, as court records showed that no individuals with Spanish surnames had served on juries in the county for 25 years.

 In Brown v.
-Board of Education, the Supreme Court ruled that racial segregation of public schools was unconstitutional.
-LULAC and AGIF mounted litigation challenges in Texas to ensure that the ruling was applied to gain integrated education for Mexican-American citizens.
-They took cases to the Texas Supreme Court challenging the practices of independent school districts in Driscoll, Carrizo Springs, and Kingsville.
+Board of Education, the Supreme Court ruled that racial segregation in public schools was unconstitutional.
+Following this decision, LULAC and AGIF pursued legal challenges in Texas to promote the integration of schools for Mexican American students.
+These efforts included cases brought before the Texas Supreme Court challenging the practices of school districts in Driscoll, Carrizo Springs, and Kingsville.

-In 1960, Dr. García became national coordinator of the Viva Kennedy Campaign, organized to elect Senator John F. Kennedy as president.
-García is credited with delivering 85 percent of the Hispanic vote to the Democratic party in that close election.
-The civil rights agenda of AGIF, however, was not at the forefront of the Kennedy administration's platform.
-Dr. García and his supporters had to accept his appointment in 1962 as representative of the US in mutual defense treaty talks with the West Indies Federation.
-The appointment was notable as the first instance that a Mexican American had represented an American President, and talks were successful.
-After Kennedy was assassinated, Vice-president Lyndon B. Johnson succeeded to the presidency.
-He appointed García as Presidential Representative, with the rank of Special Ambassador, to the presidential inauguration ceremonies of Dr. Raúl Leoni in Venezuela.
+In 1960, Dr. García became national coordinator of the Viva Kennedy Campaign, organized to support the election of John F. Kennedy as president.
+García is credited with helping mobilize Hispanic voters during the election.
+The civil rights agenda of AGIF, however, was not a primary focus of the Kennedy administration.
+In 1962, García was appointed as a representative of the United States in mutual defense treaty talks with the West Indies Federation, marking one of the first instances in which a Mexican American represented a U.S. president in an official capacity.

+After Kennedy was assassinated, Vice President Lyndon B. Johnson assumed the presidency.
+He later appointed García as Presidential Representative, with the rank of Special Ambassador, to the inauguration ceremonies of Raúl Leoni in Venezuela.